Modern republicanism: Gambia

 The successful 1965 and 1970 Gambian referendums replaced Queen Elizabeth II as the head of state in favour of a republic.

 Grenada

 The Grenada United Labour Party advocates Grenada becoming a republic.

 Ireland

+Irish republicanism is the political movement for the unity and independence of Ireland under a republic.
+Irish republicans view British rule in any part of Ireland as inherently illegitimate.

 Jamaica

 Andrew Holness, the current Prime Minister of Jamaica, has announced that his government intends to begin the process of transitioning to a republic.

 New Zealand

 New Zealand republicanism dates back to the 19th century, although until the late 20th century it was a fringe movement.
 The current main republican lobby group, New Zealand Republic, was established in 1994.
 Because New Zealand's constitution is uncodified, a republic could be enacted by statute, as a simple act of parliament.
 However, it is generally assumed that this would only occur following a nationwide referendum.
 Several prime ministers and governors-general have identified themselves as republicans, although no government has yet taken any meaningful steps towards enacting a republic.
 Public opinion polls have generally found that a majority of the population favour retaining the monarchy.